varigence/docs/bimlflex/user-guide/data-vault-accelerator.md

 ![Publish Metadata Changes](images/bimlflex-ss-v5-accelerator-publish-metadata-changes.png "Publish Metadata Changes")

-Once the Metadata is published it is possible to update the metadata, getting all entities, in BimlFlex Excel to review the new objects and columns now available for further modelling.
+Once the Metadata is published it is possible to update the metadata, getting all entities, in BimlFlex Excel to review the new objects and columns now available for further modeling.

 Once reviewed in BimlFlex Excel Add-in it is possible to generate all Tables and database structures as well as SSIS packages based on the Accelerated metadata from within BimlStudio.